CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 ### Head to Head, Task A — 5-class rating

 All models on the identical 20,082 test rows.
+LLM predictions from MHARD.
 Sorted by accuracy.

 | Model | n evaluated | n missing | Accuracy | Weighted F1 | Macro F1 | MAE |
 |---|---|---|---|---|---|---|